buaazp/uq/README.md

 ./mc_bench -c 10 -n 500000 -m push
 ```

-The result of benchmark test is:
+The result of benchmark test:

 |  Program  |       QPS      | Throughput |
 | :-------- |:--------------:| ----------:|
 | memcacheQ | 4169.952 msg/s | 0.795 MB/s |
 | UQ        | 3471.060 msg/s | 0.662 MB/s |

 Uq is about 17% slower than memcachedQ now.
-It may because goleveldb spend much time for snappy compression.
+It may be because goleveldb spends much time for snappy compression.
 Uq's data size is 250MB while memcachedQ generated 4.5GB data after this test.
 You can use NoCompression option for goleveldb if you want.

-Any way, we need more optimization measures to improve performance of uq.
+Anyway, we need more optimization measures to improve performance of uq.

 ### Feedback:

 If you have any question, please submit comment in my [BLOG](http://blog.buaa.us/) or mention me on [Weibo](http://weibo.com/819880808), [twitter](https://twitter.com/buaazp).
-Technical issues are also welcomed to be submitted on [GitHub Issues](https://github.com/buaazp/uq/issues).
+Technical issues are also welcome to be submitted on [GitHub Issues](https://github.com/buaazp/uq/issues).